cosinelab-iitism/cosinelab-iitism.github.io/team/index.md

 #### Openings

-We are looking for motivated and aspiring candidates for PhD positions (current vacancy: 2).
-Candidates interested working in areas such as UAV-IoT networks, Edge computing, Non-terrestrial networks, digital twin, and edge-cloud-continuum may write to me with a copy of their updated CV.
+We are looking for motivated and aspiring candidates for PhD positions.
+Candidates interested working in areas such as UAV-IoT networks, Edge computing, Non-terrestrial networks, digital twin, and edge-cloud-continuum need to _email me_ with a copy of their updated CV.
 For more information about the eligibility criteria, benefits, and fellowship of PhD program, you may visit the following links -- [PhD program](https://admission.iitism.ac.in/index.php/admission/phd).

 {% include section.html %}